solidsnakecase/solidsnakecase/README.md

 Welcome to my Application Development focused GitHub.

-- 👀 I’m interested in: Archetecural Patterns, Cloud Automation
+- 👀 I’m interested in: Typescript/Go/Rust
-- 🌱 I’m currently learning: Mobile
+- 🌱 I’m currently learning: DSA
 - 💞️ I’m looking to collaborate on: Open-Source Projects
 - 📫 How to reach me: email // twitter